- Ph.D.: Michigan

 - Bachelor's: Syracuse

-Timeka N. Tounsel is an Assistant Professor in African American Studies and Media Studies.
-The Humanities Institute selected her as a 2020-21 Faculty Scholar in Residence.
+Timeka N. Tounsel is an Assistant Professor in African American Studies and Media Studies and a Spring 2021 Humanities Institute Faculty Scholar in Residence.
 Tounsel's fields of inquiry include Black (digital) popular culture, audience studies, womanism, and feminist media studies.
 Specifically, her research considers the stories that mass media tell about Black women, how Black women imagine themselves, and the consequences of these narratives.
-She has published work on Black women’s cultural production in Souls: A Critical Journal of Black Culture, Politics and Society and the Journal of Media and Religion.
+She has published articles on Black women’s cultural production in Souls: A Critical Journal of Black Culture, Politics and Society and the Journal of Media and Religion.
 Her work can also be found in Interpreting Tyler Perry: Perspectives on Race, Class, Gender, and Sexuality and Gladiators in Suits: Race, Gender, and the Politics of Representation in Scandal.